 It all began when the Goldberg family took their daughters to a local park and discovered that traditional playgrounds are simply unfit for people of different abilities.
-In a three-year-journey piloted by Harper’s dad, Cody Goldberg, and fueled by massive community support, this park set the standard for fully inclusive, nature-based playgrounds.
+In a three-year-journey piloted by Harper’s dad G Cody QJ Goldberg, our Co-Founder and Chief Play Officer, and fueled by massive community support, our flagship location set the standard for inclusive, nature-infused playgrounds.

 “Can Harper get there?” and if so, “Can she do something there?”
 Guided by these two questions, every inch of the park was designed, funded, and built with love.
-At the ribbon cutting ceremony, a local child who did his own bake sales to raise money for the park, did the honors.
+At the ribbon cutting ceremony, a local child who held his own bake sales to raise money for the park, did the honors.

 Richard Buckminster Fuller famously said, “When I am working on a problem, I never think about beauty, but when I have finished, if the solution is not beautiful, I know it is wrong.”
-Harper’s playground turned out to be a beautiful solution, and that’s how you know it’s right.
+Harper’s Playground turned out to be a beautiful solution, and that’s how you know it’s right.

 Thanks to our partners for making this project possible.